gaberashko/am-i-cooked/README.md

 Users enter a location and select an activity such as Basketball, Picnic, or Running.
 The app fetches regional weather data using the Visual Crossing Weather API, displays relevant metrics, and applies custom logic to evaluate how favorable the conditions are for that activity.

-This project was built entirely with HTML, CSS, and vanilla JavaScript to demonstrate knowledge of fundamenntal web techologies, and API integration without the use of frameworks.
+This project was built entirely with HTML, CSS, and vanilla JavaScript to demonstrate knowledge of fundamental web technologies and API integration without the use of frameworks.

 ## Installation / Website Demo